My love affair with reading began from the moment I learned how to read as a young child.

 Last year I read 80 books and most fell within my four favourite categories: 40 chick-lit, 17 cozy mystery, 15 women’s fiction, 5 personal development, and 3 memoir.

-This year my goal is to read at least 2 personal development books a month and I’ve got a promising line-up of books which I purchased during a Barnes and Noble sale at the end of last year.
+My goal is to read at least 2 personal development books a month and I’ve got a promising line-up of books which I purchased during a Barnes and Noble sale at the end of last year.

 If you’re interested in getting into personal development books here’s a list of 5 that I read last year that resonated with me that I highly recommend: